tiagojsag/playbook/guidelines/security.md

 ## NPM and published libraries
 When creating a module to NPM enable 2FA for the publishing and settings update following the recommedations stated above.

-## Internet access

-When outside the office/your home, avoid connecting to public wifi networks.
-There's a [wide range of attacks](http://blog.privatewifi.com/how-wifi-hotspot-hacks-occur/) that can be executed around the concept of wifi hotspots, and even legitimate hotspots usually track your browsing habits or inject annoying ads into your browser.

-As an alternative, you can use a tethered connection from your smartphone to your computer, or use a VPN service when using a public hotspot network.

-## Computers

-Your computer should have Full Disk Encryption enabled.
-All modern operating systems support this out of the box (Apple calls its implementation FileVault), and the performance impact is negligible or non-existent, depending on your hardware and OS.

-Your login password should be complex enough as to not be guessable through trial-and-errors (avoid relatives names, birth dates, phone numbers, etc).

-Be mindful of what devices you connect to your computer.
-Malware DOES exist for MacOS, and it can be injected into your computer [from where you least expect](https://www.techspot.com/news/75923-british-security-expert-mods-usb-c-apple-charger.html).